Course Length: Approximately 18.5 miles (30 km)

 The canoe launch will be at Riverside Park (left turn onto Park Drive after crossing bridge over Nooksack River when entering Everson from the west).
 Vehicles are to head directly to parking area as directed by volunteers who will be wearing orange OR green jackets BEFORE unloading canoes.

-Parking for participants will be at the intersection of Stickney Island Road and Trapline Road, right across the street from Riverside Park.
+Parking for 2023 is in the field on W 3rd Street, between Blankers Street and Park Dr., volunteers will be on hand to assist in parking.
 On Saturday, vehicles will be allowed to unload their canoes for inspection at the main park entrance and lot, however on Sunday, vehicles are not allowed in the park and they must unload and carry their canoes from the Stickney Island lot ¼ of a mile away.
 Again, this is why we strongly encourage you to drop your canoe off on Saturday and leave it in the care of the Boy Scouts overnight.

 The area around the park will be closed from 10:00 AM until 3:00 PM Sunday to all vehicles to facilitate the exchange.
 Traffic between Lynden and Everson will be rerouted to Van Buren Road and Hampton Road during the exchange time.

 Infraction of the rules by one team member may disqualify the entire team.

 It is important for all racers to show their bib numbers when crossing the exchange area.
 Timing of individual legs may vary based upon exchange area layout.
 Therefore, personal time kept by racers may not correspond to official results.

 If you want to volunteer for the Canoe Leg of the race, please fill out our Volunteer Form.